itaditya/birla/README.md

 ### Why did I make this ?

 I was wasting a lot of time, creating files and folders whenever I made new components in React or Angular.
 Now, I just create a template for the component and using `birla` generate new components easily. `birla` will take care of changing file names and their content too.
-This is so much better than copy paste or code snippets.
+This is so much better than copy-paste or code snippets.

 ## Advantages